bmartindev/LifeLog-website/README.md

 1. Go back to Vercel project → Settings → Domains
 2. You'll see "Valid Configuration" ✅ when DNS is working
-3. Your website is now live at `lifelog.app`!
+3. Your website is now live at `thelifelogapp.com`!

 ## 📝 Updating Your Website